EimaMei/HPL/README.md

 C++ standard: c++17
 ```
 ## Cross-platform status
-HCL should work perfectly on MacOS after each commit, as that is my main host system.
+HPL should work perfectly on MacOS after each commit, as that is my main host system.
 Compatibility on Windows should also be usually good, however it might not be 100% the case.
 As for Linux, I have no clue.
-It probably works on Linux too, but I don't know as I haven't tested it out myself yet and I don't plan to add official support to it until HCL will be more completed.
+It probably works on Linux too, but I don't know as I haven't tested it out myself yet and I don't plan to add official support to it until HPL will be more completed.
 ## Dependencies
 I usually do not like including pre-compiled dependencies in projects, as then it becomes a hassle to keep things cross-platform.
-So for the majority of HCL, using dependecies is stricly forbidden and should be used as a final resort.
+So for the majority of HPL, using dependecies is stricly forbidden and should be used as a final resort.
 However, using dependencies in core functions is acceptable and won't cause any fuss (though again, must be a final resort if there aren't any header-only solutions/self-implementations the function).
 The dependency can only be statically-compiled/header-only and must be cross-platform between all platforms that you can use HOI4 on (Windows, Mac and Linux).
 ## Credits
-[SOIL2 (forked version)](https://github.com/EimaMei/SIL2) - for the `convertToDds` core function, HCL uses a modified version of SOIL2 to remove unneeded OpenGL requirements.
+[SOIL2 (forked version)](https://github.com/EimaMei/SIL2) - for the `convertToDds` core function, HPL uses a modified version of SOIL2 to remove unneeded OpenGL requirements.